Take full control of your audio with Insertion Points

 For example, say you play the same intro for every single episode.
-Instead of “baking it in” to each episode, you can mark the timestamp 00:00:00 as your first Pre-Roll Insertion Point and assign a custom Audio Block to that spot in your episode.
+Instead of “baking it in” to each episode, you can mark the timestamp 00:00:00 as your first Pre-Roll Insertion Point and assign an Audio Block with custom audio to that spot in your episode.
 Every time someone tunes in to your show, our system checks whether or not there’s an Insertion Point and adds in the audio for that listener.
-If you placed a Pre-Roll Insertion Point at the 00:00:00 timestamp and assigned your custom Audio Block, then the listener should hear your intro as soon as they start the episode.
+If you placed a Pre-Roll Insertion Point at the 00:00:00 timestamp and assigned your Audio Block with Custom Audio, then the listener should hear your intro audio clip as soon as they start the episode.

 Insertion Points are categorized between pre-roll, mid-roll, and post-roll.
 The definitions of these Insertion Points depend on the length of your episode.

 - Pre-roll is the first 5 minutes of your episode